Get

 Image By: Kyla Metzker, Shutterstock

-They make softer cones compared to the hard plastic ones of the past, and many dogs find these more comfortable.
-Not only that, but the inflatable collars are typically far more comfortable for your dog, but most dogs still don’t like them.
+They make softer cones compared to the hard plastic ones of the past, and many dogs find them more comfortable.
+Inflatable collars are typically far more comfortable for your dog, but some dogs still don’t like them.

 2. Dog Clothing